Lexyful/What-s-Cookin/README.md

 - We successfully added the GitHub project board feature to our workflow.
 - We became much more comfortable with my class to class interaction.
 It became much easier to set up my classes and our overall abilities to work with a console and debug have improved as well.
 - We learned fetch requests and how to use APIs.
 Practicing more class-to-class interaction and getting to do more unit tests was also very helpful.
+- By participating in the development of this application, we were able to gain hands-on experience with new technologies and techniques such as ES6, object and array prototype methods, Fetch API, and Webpack.
+- Our success in implementing a functioning application and data-model has allowed us to enhance our skills in designing user interfaces and visualizing data, as well as ways to improve our abilities in data manipulation and integrating multiple data sources.
+- Our group work on modular reusable code, network requests and data retrieval has helped us to refine our skills problem-solve in these areas as a group, which is helping to make us collaborative and communicative software developers.

 ### Future Considerations
 - Implement a more accessible website layout with now dynamic element sizing